-- Use the Faculty's Financial Aid Calculator to get a provisional assessment. - The due date for Financial Aid Applications for Final Assessments is June 1, 2021. - All supporting documents (except for the final summer paystub) for final assessments should be submitted by August 5, 2021. - The final summer paystub is due September 7, 2021 - Final assessments will be released no later than September 23, 2021.
+- Use the Faculty's Financial Aid Calculator to get a provisional assessment. - The due date for Financial Aid Applications for Final Assessments is June 1, 2022. - All supporting documents (except for the final summer paystub and lease agreement) for final assessments should be submitted by August 3, 2022. - The final summer paystub and lease is due September 6, 2022 - Final assessments will be released no later than September 23, 2022.